 Setting up a foreign entity is a good option if you plan to hire a large Canadian team or establish a long-term presence in Canada.

 However, setting up an entity is an extensive, costly, and time-consuming process.
 It requires in-country expertise and knowledge of Canada’s legal, corporate, and payroll regulations.
 Establishing an entity may not be worthwhile if you only plan to hire a small number of employees.

-If you don’t plan to own an entity in Canada, you can partner with a global Employer of Record (EoR) to hire, pay, and manage your Canadian workforce.
-An EoR partner is already set up as a legal entity and ensures that you stay compliant with the local labor requirements.
-Some EoR solutions also offer global payroll and global immigration for your supported employees.
+If you don’t plan to own an entity in Canada, you can partner with an employer of record (EOR) to hire, pay, and manage your Canadian workforce.
+An EOR partner in Canada is already set up as a legal entity and ensures that you stay compliant with the local labor requirements.
+Some EOR solutions also offer global payroll and global mobility for your supported employees.

-For companies looking to quickly build their Canadian team, it might make more sense to engage Canadian contractors instead of hiring employees.
+Companies looking to quickly build their Canadian team may choose to hire and pay Canadian contractors instead of hiring employees.
 A contractor provides their services as a self-employed individual, allowing companies more flexibility and cost savings when targeting specialized services or one-off projects.

 As with the U.S., a Canadian contractor is treated independently from a company’s employees.
 A company that engages with a contractor does not pay them a fixed salary, provide work equipment, or control their schedule and work methods.